dappforce/subsocial-docs/docs/tutorials/CreatorRewards.md

 **In order for a creator to earn rewards, they need to [lock](https://sub.id/creators) at least 2,000 SUB.**

 The most basic way to earn rewards is by posting.
 When people like your posts, you will receive rewards, depending on how many likes your posts get, and how much SUB each liker has locked.

-For this purpose, comments also count as posts.
-When your comments are liked, you will receive rewards.
+For this purpose, comments also count as posts; when your comments are liked, you will receive rewards.
 Additional strategies are available, thanks to Rewards Splitting, which splits rewards between multiple parties in a few situations.

 For example, 70% of the rewards for a post will go to the post author, while 30% will go to the owner of the space that contains the post.